Option Pricing with Time-Varying Volatility Risk Aversion: Introduction

-Fifth, we connect the variance risk ratio with key variables used in this literature.
-As we have stated earlier, a variance risk ratio, $\eta_{t}$, emerges as a fundamental variable.
-So it is natural to investigate if this variable is closely related to other variables that are commonly used in this literature.
-Several variables are found to be related to the pricing kernel puzzles.
-For instance, investors with heterogeneous beliefs and disagreements about the physical distribution can bring about a $U$-shaped pricing kernel.
-The $U$-shape arises as a consequence of aggregation of investors who take opposite position in the market due to different beliefs about expected returns.
-Time variation in the level of disagreement would translate to time-variation in the pricing kernel, see e.g. \citet[2008]{Shefrin2001}, \citet{BakshiMadan2008}, \citet{BakshiMadanPanayotov2010}.
-A similar argument can be made sentiment and uncertainty among investors, see e.g. \citet{Han2008}, \citet{PolkovnichenkoZhao2013}, \citet{BakerBloomDavis2016}, and \citet{BollerslevLiXue2018}. \citet{BaliZhou2016} argue that market uncertainty can be approximated by the variance risk premium (VRP), see \citet{CarrWu2008}.
-The variance risk ratio, $\eta_{t}$, is obviously related to the VRP, which has been shown to predicts stock returns, see \citet{BollerslevTauchenZhou2009}.
-A straight forward explanation is that preferences are state-dependent preferences, with market uncertainty as a possible state variable, see e.g. \citet{GrithHardleKratschmer2017}.
-We connect our results with this literature by showing that the monthly average of the variance risk ratio, $\eta_{t}$, is closely related to commonly used measures of sentiment, uncertainty, disagreement, etc. as well as other economic variables that are commonly used in this literature.
+Finally, having established the VRR as a fundamental quantity, it is natural to investigate its connection to key asset pricing variables, including those linked to pricing kernel puzzles.
+Theoretical and empirical studies suggest that heterogeneous beliefs and disagreements about the physical distribution can contribute to a U-shaped pricing kernel, see e.g. \citet[2008]{Shefrin2001}, \citet{BakshiMadan2008}, \citet{BakshiMadanPanayotov2010}.
+Similar arguments have been made about sentiment and uncertainty among investors, see e.g. \citet{Han2008}, \citet{PolkovnichenkoZhao2013}, \citet{BakerBloomDavis2016}, and \citet{BollerslevLiXue2018}. \citet{BaliZhou2016} argue that market uncertainty can be approximated by the variance risk premium, see \citet{CarrWu2008}.
+The VRR is obviously related to the variance risk premium, which has been shown to predict stock returns, see \citet{BollerslevTauchenZhou2009}.
+A straightforward explanation is that preferences are state-dependent, with market uncertainty being a possible state variable, see e.g. \citet{GrithHardleKratschmer2017}.
+We connect our results to these studies by showing that the monthly average VRR is closely related to commonly used measures of sentiment, uncertainty, and disagreement, as well as other key economic indicators.

+Our paper is related to and builds on a large body of literature, including studies that have sought to address pricing kernel puzzles by augmenting existing models with additional state variables, see e.g. \citet{Chabi-YoGarciaRenault2008}, \citet{chabi2012}, \citet{BrownJackwerth2012} and \citet{SongXiu2016}.
+In our framework, the quantity VRR can be viewed as an additional state variable that emerges naturally from the model structure.